 The investment fraud lawyers, Haselkorn & Thibaut have filed claims on behalf of UBS investor who lost money invested in the UBS Yield Enhancement Strategy.
 The claims were filed against UBS.

 They are seeking compensation for the loss of investors in the light of the trading strategy and risk exposure associated with the YES program, among other things.
-The claims focus on a number of important issues, including (1) whether the UBS Yield Enhancement Strategies adequately and adequately exposed significant risks to the YE program; (2) whether the YES program is appropriate to the investment profile of those investors; (3) whether certain investor portfolios may be over-concentrated in the YES program; and (4) whether the actual trading strategy was in line with the strategy announced in YES presentation and brochures.
+The claims focus on a number of important issues, including (1) whether the UBS Yield Enhancement Strategies adequately and adequately exposed significant risks to the YE program; (2) whether the YES program is appropriate to the investment profile of those investors; (3) whether certain investment portfolios may be over-concentrated in the YES program; and (4) whether the actual trading strategy was in line with the strategy announced in YES presentation and brochures.

 Securities attorney Haselkorn & Thibaut are working with other Yield Enhancement Strategy investors and intend to continue to file claims for compensation on their behalf.
 Investors may contact the investment fraud law firm 1 888-628-5590 for additional information or free evaluation of their legal options.